yandex-cloud/docs/en/wiki/import-page.md

 1. Specify how you want to add the selected columns:

-    * To a new column: Such columns will be placed to the right of the existing columns.
+   * To a new column: These columns are placed to the right of the existing columns.

-    * To an existing column: Such columns will be appended to the end of the existing columns.
+   * To an existing column: These columns are appended to the end of the existing columns.

-    Column insertion behavior can be set up for each individual column after you import them from the file.
+   You can set up column insertion behavior for each column after you import them from the file.

 1. Select the data type for the new columns.

-1. Click **Upload**.
+1. Click **Upload file**.

 #### See also